sylvainschmitt/troll_tee/README.md

   - Resulting pages in `docs/`
   - Document structure definition in `_quarto.yml`
 - All data in `data/`
+- `simulations/` contain the snakemake and singularity workflow to run all simulations.
 - Intermediary files in `outputs/`
 - Figures in `figures/`
 - R environment definition with